passeriforma/SLiMscape/README.md

 **Miscellaneous Options**
 - Walltime is the maximum runtime of a single run.
 - Custom parameters is used to add other command line arguments which can be found <a href="http://rest.slimsuite.unsw.edu.au/slimfinder">here</a>.

+##QSLiMFinder
+QSLiMFinder is a modification of SLiMFinder, aimed at looking for SLiMs shared by a query sequence and one or more additional sequences.
+SLiMs are drawn from the "Query" sequence, then searched for in the other nodes in the set.

+QSLiMFinder requires a "Query" input; the Uniprot ID or Accession Number for the node you'd like to get your SLiMs from.
+This node does not have to be present in the graph.
+If a motif is found in a selected node, the node will change colour and shape.
+The specific motif is presented in an output table, along with the Uniprot ID and other data.

+###QSLiMFinder Options

+**Masking**
+- Disorder Masking is used to mask residues which have an IUPred disorder score of less than 0.3
+- Conservation Masking is used to mask residues which have a relative local conservation score of less than X.
+- Feature Masking is used to mask residues which occur in features such as domains or transmembrane regions.

+**SLiMChance**
+- Probability Cutoff is the cutoff for returned motifs.

+**Miscellaneous Options**
+- Walltime is the maximum runtime of a single run.
+- Custom parameters is used to add other command line arguments which can be found <a href="http://rest.slimsuite.unsw.edu.au/qslimfinder">here</a>.